mosoriob/mosoriob/README.md

 - Deploying applications using Docker/Kubernetes or configuration management (Ansible).
 - And creating good software for the community :heart:.

-I recently started to learn about Designing Event-Driven Systems and creating pages using GraphQL and ReactJS.
+I recently started to learn about Mobile development using Expo.